Job Posting: Metcalf Programs Intern

 For further information about Metcalf, please review our biennial reports and newsletters.

 The Metcalf Foundation has an opening for a Programs Intern.
-The successful candidate will work closely with the Foundation’s three program directors, the Grants Manager, and other Foundation team members to support research, planning, and delivery of specific initiatives.
+The successful candidate will work closely with the Foundation’s three program directors, the Grants Manager, the Communications Manager, and other Foundation team members to support research, planning, and delivery of specific initiatives.

-- Support the planning and delivery of the Inclusive Local Economies program’s Toronto Sector Skills Academy
+- Support the planning and delivery of the Foundation’s programs and activities

 - Research public policies and promising models related to the Foundation’s program areas